This article describes steps one can take to turn on or off OneDrive services in Windows 11

 Uninstall OneDrive from Windows 11

-If you can’t simply disable OneDrive services, you can choose to uninstall and completely remove OneDrive from Windows.
+If you can’t simply disable OneDrive services, you can uninstall and remove OneDrive from Windows altogether.

 Read the post below to do that.

 This post showed you how to disable or enable OneDrive services on Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.